GrumpyGel/Sudoku_Client/README.md

 <!-- DOCUMENTATION -->
 ## Documentation

-Each of the Javascript files within the Source directory has embedded documentation.
+Each of the JavaScript files within the source directory has embedded documentation.

 <!-- LICENSE -->